 Physically, his once chiseled frame is turning sloshy.
 What is more alarming is how his habit is beginning to affect his relationships.
 His roommates are getting increasingly annoyed at finding used Blow-Pop sticks all over their room.
-Every time Rocky tries to quit he gets irritable and angry.
+Every time Rocky tries to quit, he gets irritable and angry.
 His friends notice that he is spending more and more time alone.
 Things hit rock bottom when Rocky is caught rummaging through his roommate’s Green Bay Packer piggy bank looking for change to support his fix.

-Humiliated, deflated and disillusioned Rocky comes to you for help.
-He relates to you that he’s been keenly aware that his habit has become a real problem but he’s been too embarrassed to talk about it with anyone.
-He says he’s asked the Lord countless times to remove his compulsion, tried to memorize Scripture and even promised God he would completely swear off his sweet sensations.
+Humiliated, deflated and disillusioned, Rocky comes to you for help.
+He relays to you that he’s been keenly aware that his habit has become a real problem, but he’s been too embarrassed to talk about it with anyone.
+He says he has asked the Lord countless times to remove his compulsion, has tried to memorize Scripture, and has even promised God he would completely swear off his sweet sensations.
 But while he might get a few days of freedom, nothing he’s tried has brought lasting change.

-Yet, in the midst of the mess and heartache flowing from this failure there is hope for change — not just in the way one behaves, but deep, lasting heart change.
+Yet in the midst of the mess and heartache flowing from this failure, there is hope for change — not just in the way one behaves, but deep, lasting heart change.
 Let’s look at a fresh view of habitual sin.

 To be sure, God has a holy hatred for sin and is never responsible for directly tempting anyone (James 1:13).
 However, isn’t it just like the Lord to use Satan’s insidious schemes as an actual opportunity for His outlandish grace and power to be displayed?
-As disciple makers, we have precious few windows into the hearts of people.
+As disciple-makers, we have precious few windows into the hearts of people.
 Our Blow-Pops represent one window God can use for His glory as it relates to long-term heart and character change.